-ding, an international mobile recharge service, were beginning a phase of expansion.
-They needed a dedicated careers site, something that reflected their personality, and also allowed them to tell their story. ding Careers was born.
+Ding, an international mobile recharge service, was beginning a phase of expansion.
+They needed a dedicated careers site, something that reflected their personality, and also allowed them to tell their story.
+Ding Careers was born.

-I was involved with the ding development and HR team from the very beginning.
-The gave me full control to come up with a design that reflected their brand.
+I was involved with the Ding development and HR team from the very beginning.
+They gave me full control to come up with a design that reflected their brand.
 I visited their offices for two days, to talk to the employees, brainstorm and take candid shots around the office to capture the spirit and energy of the company.

 We brainstormed, white boarded ideas, and came up with a direction we were all happy with.
 My conversations with the employees added to my understanding, since these employees were also customers.

 The number one word that came out of the meetings with the Ding team was ‘fun’.
 I had even picked up the good vibe in the office when I visited and really wanted to get across the friendly atmosphere without coming across as fake.
 The site and images had to come across as authentic, with a good spread of people with different backgrounds.

 When I felt I had enough information, I began making sketches of many concepts which grew into interesting layouts.

 I presented my concepts to the team along with moodboards and got overwhelming feedback on the desired direction.

 4. Visual style